MudkipLikesBacon113/Lazy-RPG/README.md

 # Lazy RPG
-A button based RPG.
+A button based adventure.
 Made with html and python using pyscript.
 Yay